From humble beginnings, our dedication and success have paved the way for achieving our ambitious goals.

 Hyde Park Day School Long-Term Outcome Study

-Hyde Park Day School has recently completed a ten-year longitudinal research of students who attended HPDS from 2000-2010.
+Hyde Park Day School has completed a ten-year longitudinal research of students who attended HPDS from 2000-2010.
 This document reflects the committed work of our Executive Director Emeritus, Dr. Pamela Adelman and former Director of Research, Dr. Jane Hornickel.
 It is dedicated in memoriam to Brooke Whitted whose unyielding support of Hyde Park Day School has allowed it to grow and thrive.

 Here’s a letter from alum Chris G. to Principal Melanie Mitra and HPDS thanking them for helping him learn how to persevere.